Mushroom Powder vs Liquid: Which One is better?

 -

-And value depends entirely on what you pay per gram of bio-available fungal β-glucans
+And value depends entirely on what you pay per gram of fungal β-glucans your body can use

 The real question isn’t powder or extract?